 - Sleep problems.

-- Decreased connectivity between brain areas.
+- Decreased functional connectivity between brain areas.

-Additional long-term effects of opiate use include:2
+Additional long-term effects of opioid use may include:6

 - Severe constipation and related gastrointestinal conditions (e.g., bowel obstruction, bowel perforation).